djccnt15/djccnt15.github.io/_posts/mathematics/2022-05-01-linear_algebra_01.md

 def v_add(*a: vector) -> vector:
-    """
-    returns addition of 2 vectors
+    """returns addition of 2 vectors"""
-    """

     res: vector = [sum(v) for v in zip(*a)]
     return res

 def v_sub(a: vector, b: vector) -> vector:
-    """
-    returns subtraction of 2 vectors
+    """returns subtraction of 2 vectors"""
-    """

     res: vector = [v - u for v, u in zip(a, b)] return res